Point Build, or Point Buy, is a method of generating traits for characters

 - Tales of the Drunken Paladin has Brownie Points for each level up.

 - The Baldur's Gate series uses a hybrid system for assigning the PC's atributes: the game does the usual 2nd Ed.
 D&D method of rolling 3d6 for each stat, but then allows the player to redistribute the points as they wish.
 Of course there's nothing stopping them from hitting the 'Reroll' button until they get a point buy in the high 90s, but playing an Honest Rolls Character is a popular Self-Imposed Challenge.

-- Neverwinter Nights and Neverwinter Nights 2 use a pure point-buy system.
+- Neverwinter Nights and Neverwinter Nights 2 use a point-buy system for determining characteristics.

 - Dragon Age and Mass Effect use point buy during character generation and give additional points on level up.